greglook/vault/doc/indexing.md

 Since indexes are not intended to be durable, it is fine to delete and rebuild them at any time.

-## Searchable Interface
+## Search Interface

-In general, _searchables_ support most of the methods of a blob-store except the `get` operation.
-To index a blob, you simply `put!` it into the index.
-Each searchable contains some record structure of data and maps lookups through sorted indexes of the values of those attributes.
+In general, a _search engine_ supports most of the methods of a blob-store except the `get` operation.
+To index a blob, you simply `put!` it into the engine.
+Each index contains some record structure of data and maps lookups through sorted indexes of the values of those attributes.

-As an example, if searchable Foo stores the following type of data, and sets up the `:foo/id` and `:foo/alpha` indexes:
+As an example, if engine Foo stores the following type of data, and sets up the `:foo/id` and `:foo/alpha` indexes:

 ```clojure